 Gutter joints help to create a watertight seal and ensure consistent drainage along your guttering system.
 However, sometimes these joints can fail and cause leaks.
 Most commonly, these failures are caused by the gutters expanding and contracting naturally due to changes in temperature.
 These days, most guttering will feature markings to let you know how best to install them and avoid this.
 Damage due to thermal movement can still occur however, particularly in extreme temperatures or if the guttering has been cut too short during installation.
 Other causes of failed gutter joints include dirt or grit getting stuck in the joint and breaking the seal, acute damage from impacts or simply general wear and tear.

 How to Fix a Leaking Gutter Joint

 Fixing a leaking gutter joint depends on the exact part that is damaged.
 If the joint itself has been broken, it’s recommended that you replace the entire fitting.
 This is because the seal will not work unless it is a perfect fit for the slot moulded within the fitting.
-Take a look at our guttering range if you need to undertake a full replacement.
+Take a look at the different types of guttering we provide if you need to undertake a full replacement.
 Always refer to the manufacturer’s guide for detailed product information to ensure compatibility with your guttering and for installation instructions.